TobyAxel/Hunters-of-Artifacts-V2/README.md

   - Gets games by id, or all games if no id is given
 - /games/game_id/players
   - Gets all players in specified game
+- /events/game_id
+  - Gets current event's state, or creates and returns new random event

 ### POST
 - /games